 Marketers already have content strategies, copy style guides, social media strategies, KPI documents, monthly planners, yearly targets, etc. It seems like you’re constantly creating or updating them.

-To handle a social media or PR crisis like a pro, you need a plan that allows you to act fast.
+To handle a social media or PR crisis like a pro, you need a response plan that allows you to act fast.
 Time is of the essence.
 The longer you wait, the worse it will be.

 Did you know … A recent PWC report shows that 62% of companies used a crisis management plan in their response to the COVID-19 pandemic.